mun-lang/book/src/ch02-02-functions.md

 }
 ```

-Function definitions in Mun start with an optional access modifier (`pub`) followed by the `fn` keyword, a name, an argument list enclosed by parentheses, an optional return type specifier and finally a body.
+Function definitions in Mun start with an optional access modifier (`pub`)
+followed by the `fn` keyword, a name, an argument list enclosed by parentheses,
+an optional return type specifier, and finally a body.

 ### Arguments

 Functions can have an argument list.
-Arguments are special variables that are part of the function signature.
-Unlike regular variables you have to explicitly specify the type of the arguments.
-This is a deliberate decision in Mun, requiring type annotations in function definitions means that you almost never need to use them elsewhere in your code.
-It also ensure that you as a developer define a "contract" of what your function can accept as its input.
+Arguments are special variables that are
+part of the function signature.
+Unlike regular variables you have to explicitly
+specify the type of the arguments.
+This is a deliberate decision in Mun,
+requiring type annotations in function definitions means that you almost never
+need to use them elsewhere in your code.
+It also ensures that you as a developer
+define a *contract* of what your function can accept as its input.

-The following is a rewritten version of `another_function` that shows what an argument looks like:
+The following is a rewritten version of `another_function` that shows what an
+argument looks like:

 ```mun
 fn main() {